Europe Road Trip: 25 Incredible Routes

 • When: avoid July and August

 Start from easily accessible Sorrento and head south across the peninsula until you get to the coast at San Pietro.
-Your first view of the glistening sea and this epic road are pretty special, prepare to be wowed.
+Your first view of the glistening sea and this epic road are pretty special.
+Prepare to be wowed.

 Stop at Positano, the quintessential coast road town and the image on a thousand travel magazine covers.
 Take a wander through the maze of steep streets, pastel-painted stacked houses, and steps to find charming hotels and restaurants alongside chic independent boutiques.

 Next up is Amalfi itself.
 This hugely popular holiday resort is the largest town along the coast road.
-The pretty seafront, with its cafes and glamorous boutiques, gives this town a great vibe.
+The pretty seafront, with its cafés and glamorous boutiques, gives this town a great vibe.

 Head west on foot to Spiaggia del Fornillo from Amalfi, a long stretch of soft sandy beach perfect for an afternoon’s relaxing.